 Why Freeze Croissants?

-Storing croissants in the freezer is a smart move to maintain their quality and prolong their deliciousness.
 It is also a convenient way to have croissants on hand whenever you want them, without going to the bakery or making them from scratch every time.

-Freezing Croissants: Dos and Don’ts
+Dos and Don’ts

 - Do freeze the croissants as soon as possible after baking or purchasing them.
 Freezing fresh croissants extends their shelf life longer.

-- Do wrap croissants tightly in plastic wrap or aluminum foil to prevent freezer burn and keep them fresh.
+- Do wrap croissants tightly in plastic or aluminum foil to prevent freezer burn and keep them fresh.

 - Do freeze the croissants in an airtight container or freezer bag to prevent them from absorbing odors from other foods in the freezer.